 We hire students who have successfully completed the ESP, to help orient new ESP students into all aspects of university life: academic, social, and institutional.
 Each first year ESP seminar class has two mentors who work hand-in-hand with ESP instructors to help new students adjust to university life.
 The mentors are themselves mentored by instructors; the program provides meaningful, well-paid employment; and a coordinator trains the community of mentors.

-For more information on supporting the ESP/AESP, please contact:
+For more information on supporting the ESP/IESP, please contact: